 Reposting about my visit of the Prasat Phreah Vihear in 2006.
 Although this ancient temple complex is in Cambodia it is easy to visit it from Thailand.
 Well that is if Thailand and Cambodia do not have a dispute about anything and close the border.
-The Preah Vihear Temple is an ancient Hindu temple built during the period of the Khmer Empire, that is situated atop a 525-metre (1,722 ft) cliff in the Dângrêk Mountains between Thailand and Cambodia.
+The Preah Vihear Temple is an ancient Hindu temple built during the period of the Khmer Empire and is situated atop a 525 meter high cliff in the Dângrêk Mountains between Thailand and Cambodia.

 I have been here now twice and the last time was in 2006 and I am surprised that I did not write about it before.
 It is one of the most stunning ancient Khmer temples to visit.
 Not only because of the beautiful art but also because of the stunning location on a mountain cliff overlooking Cambodia.
 When you are walking there and impressed by the ancient art then try to imagine that it was build starting in the 9th century.
 On top of a mountain.
 And the stones used for it did not come from nearby!
 Amazing!
 Following are some photos I took in 2006.